 “No,” he rumbled.
 “I’ve ‘kept for you!
 How’d I miss this?”
 He planted his hands on his hips and glowered at them, while his custom came to their senses.
 Patch just grinned smugly, relaxing into the wall.

 She eyed him speculatively, and his grin widened.
 Dachs had ‘kept for Patch?
 When?
 Why had neither mentioned it?

 “Patch is your partner?”
 Dani asked, standing in the kitchen doorway with a stupefied Dalia.

-Midir had slapped a hand over his mouth, and he merrily shook.
+Midir slapped a hand over his mouth and merrily shook.
 “I see your reputation really DOES proceed you,” he chortled.
-Ciaran and Neassa began to laugh, unconcerned with the unfriendly glare he gifted them.
+Ciaran and Neassa laughed, unconcerned with the unfriendly glare he gifted them.
 They laughed harder, most of the rats grinned, and the Eaves’ custom collected themselves, thoroughly bewildered and not certain how to handle someone of Patch’s stature standing among them, or how to respond to the giggles of those who knew him.
 They were working folk, delivery people like Rik, or sellers at the Lells, or stablehands, or craftspeople.
 They rarely encountered anyone with a city-wide reputation, especially someone who the underground feared, the rebels used, and the nobles hired on occasion.
-Someone who mingling low-end stakes with the extravagant payoffs the wealthy provided, but who few had met in person.
+Someone who mingled low-end stakes with the extravagant payoffs the wealthy provided, but who few had met in person.

 “You ‘kept for him?”
 Rik asked, eyeing Dachs.
 He expressed more of the curiosity the rats exhibited than the fear many of the other adults experienced.
 The barkeep waved a hand, annoyed.